allenai/beaker-cli/docs/images.md

 a more human-friendly tag, set it with an additional argument:

 ```
-▶ beaker blueprint pull examples/wordcount friendly-name
+▶ beaker image pull examples/wordcount friendly-name
 ```

 ## Cleanup

-To clean up, simply `docker image rm` any images created above.
+To clean up, simply `docker image rm` any Docker images created above.

-Because blueprints are immutable, they can't be deleted.
+Because images are immutable, they can't be deleted.
 It will be possible to archive them in the near future.